 Success Sanctuary is an area of 170 acres of forest and canyon land – mostly to the north of the Forecomers canyon, with a protective buffer strip to the south – which has been identified as an Auroville wildlife sanctuary area.
 The area contains hundreds of indigenous plants, trees, animals, and birds, including endangered species such as the Great Horned Owl, Monitor Lizard, Indian Fox, Painted Bat, Civet Cat, Porcupine, and Jackals.

-The Success Wildlife Forest Sanctuary is a beautiful and unique subtropical forest preserve in the southern part of the Auroville Green Belt.
+The Success Wildlife Forest Sanctuary is a beautiful and unique tropical forest preserve in the southern part of the Auroville Green Belt.

 This peaceful refuge harbors some of the last remaining south Indian species of indigenous trees and plants.
 It is home to the endangered great horned owl and monitor lizard, as well as the Indian fox, painted bat, civet cat, jackal, and migrating hill monkeys.